pvnkmrksk/matrexVR/README.md

 - Listens to a ZeroMQ socket for pose messages and updates the position and rotation of an object accordingly.
   - [x] Implement ZMQ listener functionality.
   - [ ] Add better README and documentation.

+### DataLogger.cs

+It can be attached to any GameObject and will continuously log data to a .csv.gz file.
+The script will generate a new log file each time the application starts.
+Features
+The script buffers the log lines and flushes them in the file when it's optimal.
+The script logs the following data:
+Current Time: The current date and time at the time of logging.
+VR: The name of the GameObject the script is attached to.
+Scene: The name of the current active scene in Unity.
+SensPosX, SensPosY, SensPosZ: The position of the sensor (from ZmqListener script).
+SensRotX, SensRotY, SensRotZ: The rotation of the sensor (from ZmqListener script).
+InsectPosX, InsectPosY, InsectPosZ: The position of the GameObject the script is attached to.
+InsectRotX, InsectRotY, InsectRotZ: The rotation of the GameObject the script is attached to.

+    Attach the DataLogger script to the GameObject you want to log data from.
+    Ensure the GameObject also has the ZmqListener script attached.

 ## Dependencies